A proof of concept (PoC) is a general term for providing logical proof that it’s actually possible to develop. The purpose of PoC is to:

 It’s demonstration of the practical feasibility of an idea to prove that the method, idea, or technology works.

 Only critical functions are being tested, and the result may not be used in further development.
 Since the PoC’s goal is to make sure that the concept works in a short time, minor aspects can be omitted.
 In such cases, after getting the green light at the PoC stage, the team can start writing the project from scratch.

 It is an optional stage of the project, and in most cases, is not required.
 But new opportunities are associated with:

 - certain risks, including security threats

 This means that before starting a project, you need to make sure that the solution works.
 And the costs and risks are proportionate to the business result.

 Proof of Concept in App Development Process

-Proof of concept in app development is not precisely what is typical proof of concept for other products.
+Proof of concept in app development is not precisely what this process is for other products.
 The fact is that they serve different purposes.
-A proof of concept is usually required to show that the idea has potential and is in demand.
-Proof of concept in software development is necessary:
+A proof of concept is usually required to show that the idea has potential and is in demand, and is necessary in software development to: